How to Choose The Best Brands For Your Capsule Wardrobe

 In order to craft a simple style you have to weed out all the noise, conduct your own research, and make your own decisions about which brands are going to work best for you.

 Now on to what does matter.
-I’ve broken this into two parts: elements to consider and how to conduct research.
+We’ve broken this into two parts: elements to consider and how to conduct research.

 ELEMENTS TO CONSIDER